ajmeyghani/react-oldschool/readme.md

 **Note**

-Make sure that the entry point file is called `app.js`.
+You can configure the dev server using the config file in `dev-server/config.json`.

 ## Development